mifranz/traveltime-swiss-communes/README.md

 ## Overview

-This project calculates approximately 18 million individual travel time computations between Swiss municipalities (\~2,000) and postal code zones (\~4,000) to quantify the concept of "local" for research on effects of local business mergers.
+Calculation of approximately 18 million individual travel time computations between Swiss municipalities (\~2,000) and postal code zones (\~4,000) to quantify the concept of "local" for research on effects of local business mergers, meaning up to what travel time by car can a zone be considered as "local".

 ## Methodology